Oldes/Rebol-OpenCV/README.md

     if frame [
         forever [
-            read/into :cam :frame ;; reusing existing frame imshow :frame
+            read/into :cam :frame ;; reusing existing frame blur/border frame 64x64 BORDER_REPLICATE  ;; blur the frame using kernel of size 64x64 pixels
+            imshow :frame
             k: pollKey            ;; check if there was any key pressed if k = 27 [break]     ;; exit on ESC key